It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 I got on Google.

-I realize I may not be typical, but I I was going out to find the information myself.
+I realize I may not be typical, but I was going out to find the information myself.

 You know what's the problem with our country?

-Now that people want to work.
+Not that people want to work.

-You have a merry Christmas.
+You have a Merry Christmas.

 Wow.

-Mark on Twitter just tweeted that that we should not judge all people from Arizona by Rita, the last caller.
+Mark on Twitter just tweeted that we should not judge all people from Arizona by Rita, the last caller.

-I I actually asked Mr. Shirley if he can trace the line to see I'm I just feel convinced that she was actually in Colorado toking up and not actually in Arizona self-medic.
+I just feel convinced that she was actually in Colorado toking up and not actually in Arizona self-medic.

-The moment she moved on to well, the problem in this country is people just don't work.
+The moment she moved on to, well, the problem in this country is people just don't work.

-It was fascinating to me at least, to get inside the mind of someone like that.
+It was fascinating to me, at least, to get inside the mind of someone like that.

 Kurt's a doctor here.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Kurt, how are you?